python-trio/trio/README.rst

    def caller(thunk, *args_for_thunk, *, **kwargs_for_caller)

    "notify"-style operations are sync-colored

    potentially-blocking operations always check for cancellation first, and always invoke the scheduler

+   whenever possible, have a statistics() method that returns an immutable object with attributes that provide some useful stats -- e.g. for a lock, number of waiters

    spawn is special: it's the only async-colored primitive that executes